Not out of woods yet, but winds driving California fires die

 In places where the power stayed on, utility lines and other electrical equipment were suspected or confirmed as the cause of several fires, including the one in Sonoma, another that started on a hillside above the San Fernando Valley of Los Angeles and one that burned around the Ronald Reagan Presidential Library in Simi Valley on Wednesday.

-Pacific Gas & Electric finished restoring power to dozens of counties in the north and central regions after a third round of shutoffs this week designed to protect power lines from being damaged or toppled by high winds and sparking fires.
+Pacific Gas & electric finished restoring power to dozens of counties in the north and central regions after a third round of shutoffs this week designed to protect power lines from being fouled or toppled by high winds and sparking fires.

 However, about 80,000 Southern California Edison users remained without power by late Thursday night.